influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 #### Canonical form

 **Canonical form** describes a [tag set](/influxdb/v2.1/reference/key-concepts/data-elements/#tag-set) in which the tags' decoded values are in lexical order, lowest to highest.
-Line protocol decoders are often more efficient at decoding points with tags in canonical form.
+Line protocol consumers are often more efficient at decoding points with tags in canonical form.

 The data point in the following example has a tag set in canonical form: